anselbrandt/raspbian-lite-install-guide/install-node.md

 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"
 ```

 \* If you want to install `nodeimu` I have gotten it to work on Node 8.10.0 with node-gyp 4.0.0.
-Install with `npm install nodeimu` manually building from `github` doesn't seem to work.
+Install with `npm install nodeimu`.
+Manually building from `github` doesn't seem to work.